minio/docs/mysql_minio.md

-#How to back up your mysql database on Minio.
+# How to back up your mysql database on Minio

-## This document assumes.
+## Prerequisites
 * You have minio client library installed, if not follow mc [install instructions](https://github.com/minio/mc/blob/master/README.md)
 * You have a Minio server configured and running, if not follow Minio [install instructions](https://github.com/minio/minio/blob/master/README.md)
 * You have a directory which stores all the database backup, this will get backed up on Minio server.